 Unlike network-layer countermeasures that directly modify network traffic to cover user activities, application-layer countermeasures use dummy applications to generate unnecessary traffic, thereby indirectly perturbing FGTA approaches.
-However, most application-layer countermeasures are limited in covering traffic of web page being visited.
+However, most application-layer countermeasures are limited in covering traffic of web pages being visited.

-Panchenko et al. [135] proposed a browser plug-in that adds traffic noise by loading another random web page in parallel.
-However, it may fail to defend against some WFP attacks if users lower the page loading frequency to decrease the bandwidth overhead [136].
-Another Tor-based countermeasures approach [218] randomizes the order of requests for embedded website content and the pipeline size (i.e., the number of requests processed in parallel) to perturb WFPs.
-Cherubin et al. [205] propose LLaMA and ALPaCA, defenses for client side and server side.
+Panchenko et al. [204] proposed a browser plug-in that adds traffic noise by loading another random web page in parallel.
+However, it may fail to defend against some WFP attacks if users lower the page loading frequency to decrease the bandwidth overhead [205].
+Another Tor-based countermeasures approach [291] randomizes the order of requests for embedded website content and the pipeline size (i.e., the number of requests processed in parallel) to perturb WFPs.
+Cherubin et al. [279] propose LLaMA and ALPaCA, defenses for client side and server side.
 LLaMA reorders outgoing HTTP requests by randomly delaying them and adding dummy HTTP requests.
 On the server side, ALPaCA conducts traffic morphing by padding web objects of a page and inserting invisible dummy web objects.
 The three methods above only work in Tor environments.

-HTTP Obfuscation (HTTPOS) [204] is countermeasure that can be used in environments other than Tor.
+HTTP Obfuscation (HTTPOS) [278] is countermeasure that can be used in environments other than Tor.
 By modifying HTTP requests and basic TCP features, it manipulates four fundamental network flow features, including packet size, web object size, flow size, and timing of packets.
 It can also modify and reorder HTTP headers and insert dummy HTTP requests.
-Another general countermeasure is TrafficSliver's application-layer defense [145].
+Another general countermeasure is TrafficSliver's application-layer defense [216].
 This approach is on the client side.
 By sending single HTTP requests for different web objects over distinct Tor entry nodes, this application-layer defense can reduce the detection rate of WFP classifiers by almost 50 percentage points.

-VII.
+VIII.
 FUTURE RESEARCH DIRECTION

-Although FGTA has been developed for decades, there still exists room for further development, enhancement, and exploration.
-In this section, we discuss avenues for future research according to our observations about recent research trends, existing literature, industry deployments, and major problems to be solved in this domain.
+Despite decades of development, FGTA continues to offer substantial opportunities for further advancement, enhancement, and exploration.
+In this section, we outline potential research directions based on our analysis of recent trends, existing literature, industry implementations, and key challenges that remain unaddressed in this domain.